cdkw/reverseshellpy/README.md

 Now, just send it to your other machine.
 `Note that this is not obfuscated or made to be used with any tunnel to hide the server's ip.`

+# Netcat Server

+Open a terminal in a machine that has installed netcat (ncat, nc), for example u can get it while installing nmap for windows.
+In the terminal, type `nc -lvp <PORT>`, replacing `<PORT>` with the port you have chosen for your listener.

 # Post-exploitation: